Can You Collect Your Unemployment If You Quit A Job?

 - Job abandonment

 - Quitting in anticipation of discharge

-When you quit your job voluntarily, you will be required by the law to show proof of a good cause to collect unemployment benefits.
+You must visit your state’s Department Of Labor website to file a claim.
+Create an UI account, complete the application and submit.
+Note that when you quit your job voluntarily, you will be required by the law to show proof of a good cause to collect unemployment benefits.
 You should also describe the circumstances that forced you to quit and the measures taken to resolve problems.

 If you quit due to health conditions, then statements from your doctor can help you prove that you were genuinely unwell or had health problems.